First Labour Government of New Zealand: 1935 election and government formation

-The 1938 election
+1938 election

 The government increased in popularity during its first term, as people felt the benefits of its policies and of economic recovery.
 It cannot realistically be credited with ending the Depression in New Zealand, as most economic indicators were showing signs of improvement before the 1935 election.
 However government policies such as an increase in pay for relief workers, job creation and generous education policies did bring major benefits to many.
 Labour's share of the popular vote increased by nearly 10%, but it did not gain any new seats.
 While in 1935 the anti-Labour vote had been split between two major and two minor parties, by 1938 the United and Reform parties had merged into the New Zealand National Party, which was able to achieve 40.3% of the popular vote and win 25 seats.
 The Country and Democrat parties' share of the vote collapsed, with the Country Party losing both its seats.
 From this point on, New Zealand politics would be dominated by the Labour and National parties.

-The 1943 election
+1943 election

 The 1943 election was held during World War II, and had been postponed by about two years due to the war.
-Conscription was a minor issue in the election; although both major parties supported it, some saw Labour as hypocrites as they had strongly opposed conscription during World War I. The issue may have lost Labour some support on the left, to the Democratic Labour Party, which had been formed by dissident Labour MP John A. Lee following his expulsion from the Labour Party.
+Conscription was a minor issue in the election; although both major parties supported it, some saw Labour as hypocrites as they had strongly opposed conscription during World War I. The issue may have lost Labour some support on the left to the Democratic Labour Party, which had been formed by dissident Labour MP John A. Lee following his expulsion from the Labour Party.
 However the new party received only 4.3% of the vote and won no seats.
-Labour was given significant help by the votes of New Zealand soldiers overseas, who turned an apparent election-night victory for National into one for Labour; Fraser quipped that it was not only North Africa that the Second Division had saved.
-The election was also notable for the defeat of Māori statesman Āpirana Ngata, by the Labour-Ratana candidate Tiaka Omana.
+Labour was given significant help by the votes of New Zealand soldiers overseas, who turned an apparent election-night victory for National into one for Labour; Fraser quipped that "it was not only North Africa that the Second Division had saved".
+The election was also notable for the defeat of Māori statesman Āpirana Ngata by the Labour-Ratana candidate Tiaka Omana.
 Labour was to hold the four Māori electorates until 1996.

-The 1946 election
+1946 election

 By 1946 the National Party had gained in strength and credibility.
 However its support was strongest in rural areas, and in previous elections it had benefited from the country quota, which organised New Zealand electorates so that rural electorates had fewer voters, and therefore rural votes were worth more.
 In 1945 the government had abolished the quota, which may have cost National the election.
 Labour gained nearly 4% of the popular vote, but lost three seats, reducing its majority to four.
 Since the seats it held included the four Māori electorates, the government was said by its opponents to rely on a 'Māori mandate'.
 It was insinuated that Labour would need to pass unwise pro-Māori policies to stay in power.